Summary

 What is DNA Ligation?

 DNA ligation is the process of joining two strands or fragments of DNA molecules through a phosphodiester bond formed by the enzyme DNA ligase.
-DNA ligase is involved in maintaining the structural integrity of genomes by participating in DNA replication or repair processes.
+DNA ligase maintains the structural integrity of genomes by participating in DNA replication and repair.

-The mechanism of DNA ligase reaction consists of three steps:
+The mechanism of the DNA ligase reaction consists of three steps:

-DNA adenylate forms by the transfer of AMP to the 5’-end of the DNA strand.
+- DNA adenylation forms by the transfer of AMP from the enzyme to the 5’ phosphate at the nick of the DNA strand

-Ligase catalyzes the reaction of joining the polynucleotides and liberating AMP by attacking the 3′-OH of DNA-adenylate nick.
+- Ligase catalyzes the reaction of joining the polynucleotides and releasing the AMP by attacking the 3′ OH of the DNA-adenylate nick, creating the phosphodiester bond

-It is found in bacteriophage T4 and mainly involved in blunt end ligation of DNA fragments or DNA-RNA hybrids.
-The enzyme is extensively used in lab workflows and often modified using genetic engineering techniques for enhanced in vitro activity.
+T4 DNA ligase, derived from bacteriophage T4, is mainly involved in blunt-end ligation of DNA fragments or DNA-RNA hybrids.
+The enzyme is widely used in lab workflows and is often engineered to enhance in vitro activity.

 E. coli DNA ligase: